Ice pick: Use in medicine

 The lobotomy was a medical treatment that gained popularity during the mid-1930s.
 Lobotomist Walter Freeman performed thousands of lobotomies across the world.
 Though he would later use a specially commissioned tool called an orbitoclast, he reportedly originally experimented using an ice pick from his family's kitchen.
 The pick would be inserted into the brain through the eye socket.
 The procedure would be done without the use of anesthetics.
 This "Ice Pick Lobotomy" was believed to diminish mental issues, however, these often resulted in paralysis and early death.
 This treatment failed due to a lack of testing before being performed on thousands of people.
 Walter Freeman's medical license was revoked in 1967 after a woman died during a lobotomy.
 This method of lobotomy led to the deaths of around 500 people over the course of 50 years.
 By the 1970s, the procedure would be banned in many countries for being "inhumane".

+In popular culture

+In the 1992 film Basic Instinct, the character Catherine Tramell (played by Sharon Stone) is strongly associated with an ice pick, used in the film’s infamous opening murder scene.